KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 ### install_config

-Application to configuring a device.
+Application to configure devices.

-The Application will issue the following commands:
+The application will issue the following commands:

-- Discovery a device with a specific sn
+- Discover a device with a specific serial number
 - Performing device individualization by setting the:
   - internal address (ia)
   - installation id (iid)